fbrowther/Artificial_Neural_Network-to-Predict_Charity_Funding-/README.md

 #### Preprocessing :
-                (1) EIN and NAME—Identification columns were removed from the original dataset, (2) "rare" categorical variables were binned together for "Application_Type" and "Classification" columns, (3) Data was scaled,
+                (1) EIN and NAME—Identification columns were removed from the original dataset,

+                (2) "rare" categorical variables were binned together for "Application_Type" and "Classification" columns,

+                (3) Data was scaled,

                 (4) Categorical columns encoded,

-                (5) Training test and Testing test created and (6) the models were trained
+                (5) Training test and Testing test created &

+                (6) the models were trained

 #### Trained Model Details :
-                (1) First_Model - All features included except 'EIN and NAME' (2) Features Reduced - All features except "APPLICATION_TYPE", "AFFILIATION", "CLASSIFICATION" were removed (3) Activation Function (Tanh) - Activation Function for hidden layers were changed to 'tanh' from 'relu' (4) Increased Hidden layers - No. of hidden layers were increased to Dropout Regularization
+                (1) First_Model - All features included except 'EIN and NAME'

+                (2) Features Reduced - All features except "APPLICATION_TYPE", "AFFILIATION", "CLASSIFICATION" were removed

+                (3) Activation Function (Tanh) - Activation Function for hidden layers were changed to 'tanh' from 'relu'

+                (4) Increased Hidden layers - No. of hidden layers were increased from 2 to 4.

+                (5) Dropout Regularization - 50% of neurons from first hidden layers and 20% from the 2nd, 3rd, and 4th hidden layers were dropped.

-                Test Size(40%) + Tanh Activation
+                (6) Test Size(40%) + Tanh Activation - Train to Test ratio was increased to 60/40 and retrained using tahn activation function.

-                Automated Model (All Features)
+                (7) Automated Model (All Features except'EIN and NAME') - Keras Tuner was employed to optimize the hyperparameters
+                                                                          & derive the best model.

-                Automated Model (Reduced Features)
+                (8) Automated Model (Reduced Features) - All features except "APPLICATION_TYPE", "AFFILIATION", "CLASSIFICATION" were removed and
-                Final Optimization (Organization Names Included)

-The dimentionality of the dataset was reduced using PCA and t-SNE methods.
-In order to instantiate the PCA model, n_components=0.90 was specified which retained 90% of explained variance.
-However, it did reduce the features from 14 to 10.
-This dimentionality was further reduced using t-SNE analysis (employing the PCA_features).
-However, this step did not result in any distinguishable clusters (as shown in figure) that can be used to confidently predict if Myopia was present or not.

-#### (2)

-Kmeans Clustering was carried out on a number of possible clusters (ranging from 1-10) to determine which n_clusters would allow for the inertia to flatten.
-The elbow curve showed that n_clusters = 3 would be a good number to retrain the data.
-However, this step also failed to identify (distinguishable) clusters within the dataset.

-#### (3) Hyperparameter tuning using Initialization
-Hyperparameter tuning was attempted using initialization employing 'KMeans++' and 'Random' and this analysis returned the value of inertia that was only able to display a "single" cluster.

-#### (4) Hierarchial Clustering

-Finally, the dataset was fed through the Hierarchial clustering model to confirm that this dataset infact was clearly indistinguishable employing unsupervised ML models.
-However, the dataset readily separated into two major clusters (orange and green) most likely indicating myopic and non-myopic children respectively.
-The value counts for lables - non-myopic (0)  and myopic children (1) were 537 and 81 (respectively) in the original dataset.
-Therefore, Hierarchial Clustering presents itself as a promising model that can be explored further and fined tuned, to predict presence or absense of myopia in younger children.
+                                                         Keras Tuner was employed to optimize the hyperparameters and derive the best model employed.

+                (9) Final Optimization (Organization Names Included)- Organization Names was reintroduced back to the dataset used in first_model and retrained.
+This produced the highest accuracy score out of all the modifications that was attempted.

 ## Discussion and Conclusions -